 The Leadership Manhattan Beach mission is developing and uniting community leaders.
 Every year they offer a flagship nine-month long leadership training program.
 During the program, participants are introduced to various community services and programs while working collaboratively with 25 to 30 adults and high school students.
 The emphasis is on results and teamwork.
 The capstone to the class experience is the class project: doing something real to benefit the Manhattan Beach community.

 JPL sponsors regional competitions for high school students that test science and engineering skills, as well as online contests for various age groups.
-Learn how you can take part in robot challenges, science tournaments, essay contests and other educational competitions with JPL.
+Learn how you can take part in robot challenges, science tournaments, essay contests, internships, and other educational competitions with JPL.

 National Charity League, Inc. (NCL, Inc.) is committed to the development of mothers and daughters as leaders and is dedicated to improving local communities through hands-on volunteerism.
 The NCL Experience inspires and empowers women to succeed as confident, well-rounded and socially aware contributors to society.
 Mothers (Patronesses) and daughters (Ticktockers) participate in a six-year core program of community service, leadership development, and cultural activities.